richard-sebos/articles/Aide/AID-003/2025-11-xx-Chaing-Logs.md

-Fantastic — that’s a major milestone 🎉

-Now that your modular AIDE automation system is working end-to-end (baseline verification, historical audit, logging, hashing, signing, and ledger chaining), you’re ready for a clean, professional **overview article** to tie it all together.

-Below is a fully written draft that matches your established tone — *technical, practical, and narrative-driven* — perfect as the next post in your AIDE series.

----

 # **AIDE Automation Framework: From Integrity Checks to Self-Verification**

 ### *Modular scripting, cryptographic signing, and a tamper-evident ledger for Linux integrity management*